 So you’re looking at your air conditioner’s specs.
 You see that you’ve got a 3-ton system, and you know that the tonnage is an expression of your AC’s power.
-But what is it that your AC actually does when it exerts all that power – and how effective is it?
+But what is it that your AC does when it exerts all that power – and how effective is it?

 Well, your air conditioner’s job is to remove heat from inside your home.
 That’s what it’s doing with all that power!
-However, to ensure that you stay comfortable, you need it to remove both types of heat that accumulate indoors: sensible and latent heat.
+However, to ensure that you stay comfortable, you need to remove both types of heat that accumulate indoors: sensible and latent heat.